xpander-ai/xpander-sdk/API.md

 public get(agentId: string, sourceNodeType?: SourceNodeType): Agent
 ```

+Retrieves an agent by ID and initializes it with the given source node type.

 ###### `agentId`<sup>Required</sup> <a name="agentId" id="xpander-sdk.Agents.get.parameter.agentId"></a>

 - *Type:* string

+The ID of the agent to retrieve.

 ---

 ###### `sourceNodeType`<sup>Optional</sup> <a name="sourceNodeType" id="xpander-sdk.Agents.get.parameter.sourceNodeType"></a>

 - *Type:* <a href="#xpander-sdk.SourceNodeType">SourceNodeType</a>

+The source node type for the agent, default is SDK.

 ---